 - Retake any photos that need to be updated.

+Optimize your listing information for clarity.
 This is extremely important because guests are not reading your listing carefully but rather scanning it.
-Here are some ideas to make your content catch the guest’s eye.
+Here are some ideas to make your content catch the guest’s eye:

 - Get rid of any long blocks of text and make your listing easy to scan for information.